What is Arc?

-Arc's interface lets students and instructors engage with media content by commenting directly on the media timeline (in real time).
+Arc's interface lets students and instructors engage with media content by commenting directly on the media timeline.
 Students can learn from each other's insights as well as from the instructor's direction and feedback.

 Comments are noted with the posting time and date, along with the aligned time in the media.
 Comments can also be shown as inline comments in the timeline while viewing the media.
 Users can also post replies to comments as well, which can supplement the comments and are not part of the timeline display.